Do you know the meaning of Logotherapy?

 How did your love for Logotherapy come about?

 Ceci: Suddenly I began to make sense because I have always been very restless in the school field.
-I checked what else I could do with my time, because I am not satisfied.
-Just now I am studying, I am still in a cycle less that is Human Development with Logotherapy and I am about to undertake another diploma in psychotherapy efficiently with a methodology that complements this, this and and listening to the first classes.
+I checked what else I could do with my time because I am not satisfied.
+Just now I am studying, I am still in a cycle less which is Human Development with Logotherapy and I am about to undertake another diploma in psychotherapy efficiently with a methodology that complements this, this, and listening to the first classes.
 Well, before that I found a list to a disciple of Viktor Frankl who lives here, Queretaro.
 She studied with him, was a student and is a licensed therapist.
 So, for me to have shared with her in the academic field was magical and wonderful.
 It has been the turning point and it has been the place where I can be much more spontaneous and much freer to decide what I carry on my shoulders.

 Something I really appreciate is the vision that Sergio Larios has: “You can’t do anything that doesn’t make you happy” and it is very true.
 Or you should do whatever makes you happy and special.
 So, I embrace more of this territory of Logotherapy, not because it limits me, but because it allows me to be freer and much more congruent, and that undoubtedly makes me happy.
-Although I am falling down from work, if someone needs help, when I can, I say yes, but when I can’t and it is not my time, I also know how to say no.
+Although I am falling down from work, if someone needs help when I can, I say yes, but when I can’t and it is not my time, I also know how to say no.

 Ceci: Freedom.
 I have always said it, I have always said it with every person who can talk to me.
 No, you are not judged for being free, which is something that socially I think weighed heavily on me before.

-There is a professional respect, but it is also a respect that is transferred to a quality of life that is transferred to the family gear where on weekends no one calls me and I appreciate it, where despite not having a schedule, there is a schedule, but where despite not having a schedule it does not bother me if my manager is looking for me at 21:00 at night on a Friday, because I know that for her it is the only time she can connect with me.
+There is professional respect, but it is also a respect that is transferred to a quality of life that is transferred to the family gear where on weekends no one calls me and I appreciate it, where despite not having a schedule, there is a schedule, but where despite not having a schedule it does not bother me if my manager is looking for me at 21:00 at night on a Friday, because I know that for her it is the only time she can connect with me.
 And I respect and value that.

 It allows me to empathize with others when they can empathize with me.
 I love how we have formed or can form work cells that fall apart and after months we put ourselves back together with a few other members and do wonderful things.